-The top photo spots in Valais
+The top summer photo spots in Valais

 Do you love photography?
 An endless variety of mountain lakes, majestic summits, natural phenomena and even dramatic man-made structures makes Valais an inspiring destination for enthusiasts.
-Discover the top spots to photograph for your Instagram account and create lasting memories of your trip to Valais.
+Discover the top summer spots to photograph for your Instagram account and create lasting memories of your trip to Valais.
 On your marks, get set, shoot!

 Would you like to take a magical photograph of the Matterhorn?
 Head up to the Riffelsee, just a 10-minute walk from the Rotenboden stop on the Gornergrat cog railway line.
 You can admire the reflection of the impressive east face of the Matterhorn in the lake: an unforgettable sight!
 Early in the morning and at dusk, there is usually no breeze, so the surface of the water is completely still – the moment to get out your camera.